-Self-certification is digital and can be completed during your online check-in.
-You can find all the info here.
+The self-certification for is digital and can be completed during online check-in, here you will find all the relevant information.

-Don't worry if you don't have the option to check in online: you can always download the paper form here and go to the airport with the self-certification already completed in each field, for each passenger and for each route.
+Do not worry if you don't have the option to check-in online: you can always download the paper form here and show up at the airport with the self-certification already completed in each field.

-We remind you that it is necessary to complete the self-certification for each passenger and each leg of the journey.
+Please note that you must complete the self-certification for each passenger and for each leg.

 ROME FIUMICINO AIRPORT